redballoonsecurity/ofrak/docs/contributor-guide/getting-started.md

 - `Dockerstub`, `Dockerstage`, and `Makefile` should not use any relative paths which go into the parent directory of `ofrak_package_x` because at build time that parent directory will not be the same.
 - All rules in `Makefile` should assume the working directory is `ofrak_package_x` (but at a different path as explained above)
 - `Dockerstub` and `Dockerstage` should be written assuming the build context is the parent directory of `ofrak_package_x`.
 Do not assume anything is present in the build context besides the contents of `ofrak_package_x` and what `Makefile` adds to `ofrak_package_x` in the `dependencies` rule.

+## Static Code Analysis
+The repository has several automated static code anaysis workflows.

+1. [Pre-commit](#pre-commit) is used, both as a pre-commit hook and as a CI/CD workflow, to ensure repository-wide:
+   1. [PEP8 compliance](#pep-8) (this is done using [black](#black)).
+   1. No Python modules contain unused imports.
+   1. Files are either empty or end with a newline.
+1. Each package contains an `inspect` target responsible for static code analysis for that package.
+   1. As part of this, [MyPy](#type-annotations-and-mypy) is used to perform static type checking.

 <div align="right">
 <img src="../assets/square_05.png" width="125" height="125">